YuemingJin/SV-RCNet/README.md

 ## Step by Step Recognition
 Most related codes are in 'surgicalVideo/' folder.

+1. Download data

+Cholec80 dataset or M2CAI dataset

 1. Preprocess data

 Download [ffmpeg](https://www.johnvansickle.com/ffmpeg/) and use ffmpeg to split the videos to image.
-We split the videos in 1 fps and only split video01 as an example.
+We split the videos in 1 fps for Cholec80 and only split video01 as an example.
     ```shell
     cd surgicalVideo
     sh split_video_to_image.sh